 - Appearance of mould on walls, ceilings, or floors

 - Change in water meter readings when water isn’t in use

 - Toilets or taps which have continually running water

 - Walls which are soft or spongy to the touch

 What to do if you suspect a leak

 If you notice one or more of these factors, it is probable that you have a water leak.
 The first thing that you should do is turn off your water to prevent any damage.
-Now you need to find the actual leak, this might be obvious or might not.
-An example of a leak not being obvious to detect is if you have a slow leak and are only aware of it because of higher water bills.
+Now, you need to find the actual leak, this might be obvious or not.
+An example of a leak needing to be more obvious to detect is if you have a slow leak and are only aware of it because of higher water bills.

 If you can’t find the root of the leak, call a reliable plumber.
 They will be able to find the leak and fix it for you.

-Once you have discovered the root of the leak, you need to decide if it is something that you can fix properly.
-You might want to do a temporary repair until you can get a plumber to fix it.
+Once you have discovered the root of the leak, you need to decide if it is something you can fix properly.
+You should do a temporary repair until you can get a plumber to fix it.

-Make sure that when you do repair your leak that it is done properly, to avoid problems in the future.
-It is much more cost, time, and stress effective to repair any leaks as soon as you notice that you have them.
+Make sure that when you do repair your leak, it is done properly to avoid problems in the future.
+Repairing any leaks as soon as you notice that you have them is much more cost, time, and stress-effective.